The aim of the AALL Research and Resource Development Grants is to fund:

 If the project or activity will not be completed by the end of the calendar year in which funding was received, a brief interim report should be submitted outlining the current progress and expenditure of funds to date.

-Grant applications will be assessed by a sub-committee of the AALL Executive Committee and chaired by AALL President, according to the following criteria.
+Grant applications will be assessed by a sub-committee of the AALL Executive Committee and chaired by AALL Vice-President, according to the following criteria.